jt-ut/GaiaREU/README.md

 Setup Instructions:
 1. Download the GaiaREU-ML_v2024.ipynb notebook from github

-2. From your local computer, open a terminal and run the following commands:
+2. From your local computer, open a terminal and issue the following commands, one per line:
 ```
 python -m venv REUMLENV
 source REUMLENV/bin/activate